 The primary objective of Shama is to be a vibrant, sustainable social service organisation that provides culturally-appropriate support, advocacy, and programmes to ethnic women, their children and families, and to be a source of strength and empowerment for ethnic women of all ages.

 While Shama provides specialist support for those experiencing violence, it takes a holistic approach to the needs of women, their children and families.
-Shama is a community hub for hundreds of ethnic families in the Hamilton area, as we provide peer-to-peer support for ethnic women through the running of regular classes in crafts, cooking, learning to drive, as well as the parent support and playgroups.
+Shama is a community hub for hundreds of ethnic families in the Hamilton area, as we provide peer-to-peer support for ethnic women through the running of regular classes in crafts, cooking, as well as the parent support.

 The programmes currently provided by Shama fall into three categories:

-- Skills based programmes: English language and conversation, IT and computers, gardening, cooking, and sewing classes.
+- Skills based programmes: English language and conversation, computer support, gardening, cooking, and sewing classes.

-- Support programmes: parent support, school holiday programmes, after-school education support for children from refugee families, legal and domestic violence workshops.
+- Support programmes: parent support, school holiday programmes, legal and domestic violence workshops.

 - Individual support: one-on-one support is provided to ethnic women, children and their families by trained social workers.